Frequently Asked Questions

 When will I get my financial aid refund?

 Students are eligible to receive financial aid refunds when the total of their grants, loans, scholarships and payments exceed the amount due to the college.
 Refunds for new students are processed no sooner than 30 days after the start of classes.
-Returning student refunds may be processed 10 days after the start of classes.
+Returning student refunds may be processed roughly 3 weeks after the start of classes.

 Can I use my refund to purchase books before I receive my check?

 SUNY Cobleskill offers students early access to their financial aid refunds to purchase books and supplies from the Barnes and Noble bookstore on campus.
 Students are encouraged to stop by the Student Accounts Office in Knapp Hall and complete a bookstore credit memo form.

 How do parents apply for a PLUS loan?

 Parents (adoptive, biological or step) of eligible students can apply for a PLUS loan online at www.studentloans.gov.
 Another option is to fill out and sign the Parent PLUS Loan application and return it to the Financial Aid office.

 Does Cobleskill offer any scholarships?